public-law/asset_ram/README.md

 the way it does.

 To make it as easy as possible to use, the lib finds the view's source filename and the line number of the code being cached.
-This has been working well and in production for four months in a large Rails app.
+This has been working well and in production for ~~four months~~ years in a large Rails app.

 ## Development